AMICI-dev/AMICI/README.md

 ## About

-AMICI provides a multi-language (Python, C++, Matlab) interface for the [SUNDIALS](https://computing.llnl.gov/projects/sundials/) solvers [CVODES](https://computing.llnl.gov/projects/sundials/cvodes) (for ordinary differential equations) and
+AMICI provides a Python and C++ interface for the [SUNDIALS](https://computing.llnl.gov/projects/sundials/) solvers [CVODES](https://computing.llnl.gov/projects/sundials/cvodes) (for ordinary differential equations) and